Castle of Magic

 Castle of Magic is a platform game developed and published by Gameloft.
 It was released in 2008.
-It appeared on platforms including Java, iOS, Nintendo DSi.
+It appeared on platforms including Java, iOS, Nintendo DSi and KaiOS.

 Plot

-The action takes place on the beach.
-The heroes of this game — a boy and a girl, bored from broken video game, decide to find a new occupation.
-And they found the chest.
+The heroes of this game — a boy and a girl, bored due to a broken video game, decide to do something else to pass their time. then, they end up reaching to a beach and they found the chest there.
 But they didn't expect the chest itself will open: it was magical.
 After that, our heroes find themselves in a magical world.
-There's an evil wizard kidnaps his girlfriend, and the boy becomes a magician.
-The wizard offers him go through all the worlds, then in the end to defeat him.
-When he disappeared with the girl, the boy followed behind him.
-At last he had defeated the evil wizard Nefatex, but the game teased a new, greater threat for a subsequent adventure.
+There an evil wizard kidnaps his girlfriend, and the boy becomes a magician.
+The wizard follows him through all the worlds, then in the end to defeat him.
+When he disappears with the girl, the boy followed behind him.
+At last he had defeated the evil wizard Nefastax, but the game teased a new, greater threat for a subsequent adventure!

 Development

 Castle of Magic began as a mobile game, created in September 2008.
 In 2009 an realmec2 version was launched.
 All environments were reproduced using 3D graphics and control was based on on-screen touch controls.
 In November 2009, the company launched an adaptation of the game for the Nintendo DSi system, which is specially developed for a platform game.
+In 2018, the game was re-released for KaiOS devices.